Skip to main content

 Overview

-The Workflow Plugin provides a comprehensive system for defining and executing multi-step agent workflows within the TokenRing AI ecosystem.
+The @tokenring-ai/workflow package provides a comprehensive system for defining and executing multi-step agent workflows within the TokenRing AI ecosystem.
 It enables users to configure sequences of commands that can be executed either on the current agent or in a newly spawned agent with specific agent types.
-The plugin integrates seamlessly with the agent system and provides both chat commands and JSON-RPC endpoints for workflow management.
+The package integrates seamlessly with the agent system and provides both chat commands and JSON-RPC endpoints for workflow management.

 Workflows are configuration-driven, defined in your application's configuration file with Zod schema validation.
 Each workflow consists of a sequence of commands that are executed in order, allowing for automated multi-step tasks that can span research, analysis, content generation, and other agent operations.